MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/docker.md

 ## Use Azure Kubernetes Service cluster

 > [!CAUTION]
-> Please, consider that any docker based tasks will not work on AKS 1.19 or earlier due to docker in docker restriction.
+> Please, consider that any docker based tasks will not work on AKS 1.19 or later due to docker in docker restriction.
 > [Docker was replaced with containerd](/azure/aks/cluster-configuration#container-runtime-configuration) in Kubernetes 1.19, and Docker-in-Docker became unavailable.

 ### Deploy and configure Azure Kubernetes Service